CS2613-WI24-FR01B/exploration-activity-2-jenn95/JestOverview.md

 ```
 With this, someFunction can be called from the test file and the function can be used in various tests.

-Now, nagivating to the project folder in the command line, you should able to run the tests:
+Now, navigating to the project folder in the command line, you should able to run the tests:
 ```
 $ npm test
 ```